Self-Guided Walking Tour in Narva

 1. 1

-Hermann Castle in Narva, stop 1 on the self-guided walking tour
+Hermann Castle (Narva Hermanni linnus), stop 1 on the self-guided walking tour

 Start at the castle because everything in Narva orbits it.
 The stone keep, Tall Hermann tower, rises 50 metres over the river and you can see it from most of the route.
 The Livonian Order built the fortress in the 13th century, and a major renovation wrapped up in 2024, so the convent building and courtyard look sharp right now.
 Inside is the Narva Museum, which walks you through the city's brutal history and the wartime destruction that explains why the rest of the old town is gone.
 Entry is €16 and it is open daily 10:00 to 18:00.
 Worth it if you want the full story and the tower climb for the best view back across to Russia.
 If you are only here for the views, you can get most of them free from the promenade below.
 Budget at least an hour inside if you pay.